alexberka/the-backfield/README.md

 git clone git@github.com:alexberka/the-backfield.git
 ```

-Open the solution file in Visual Studio.
+Open the solution file in an IDE.
 In order to initialize the database on your machine and populate with seed data, run:

 ```
 ef database update